Mohammad Muslim Chowdhury

 A Civil Servant with long and illustrious career, Mr. Chowdhury has pioneered the Public Sector Financial Management Reform and was awarded the “Public Administration Award-2017” for his contribution to the improvement of Public Service delivery system.
 He was passionate about introducing e-Governance in Finance and engaged in supervisory role at the IFMIS (iBAS++) development and implementation process.
 He was actively involved in the initial formulation and implementation of PPP Framework in Bangladesh and drafted the PPP Strategy and Policy issued by the Government of Bangladesh.

-He is a widely travelled person and has visited countries like USA, UK, Canada, Belgium, Denmark, France, the Netherlands, Sweden, India, Pakistan, Malaysia, Indonesia, Sri Lanka, Cambodia, Nepal, Japan, Bhutan, Singapore, the Philippines, Saudi Arabia, UAE, China, Hong Kong, Myanmar, Kenya, Morocco.
+He is a widely travelled person and has visited countries like USA, UK, Canada, Belgium, Denmark, France, the Netherlands, Sweden, India, Pakistan, Malaysia, Indonesia, Sri Lanka, Cambodia, Nepal, Japan, Bhutan, Singapore, the Philippines, Saudi Arabia, UAE, China, Hong Kong, Myanmar, Kenya, Morocco and Peru.

 Mr. Chowdhury was born in a respected noble Muslim family of Chittagong.
 In his personal life he is married.
 His wife Mrs. Sabina Haque is a teacher by profession.
 They are blessed with two daughters.